Fourth engineer: Duties

 The general duties for a third assistant engineer (fourth engineer) differ from ship to ship.
-Generally speaking, third assistant engineer (fourth engineer) are tasked with controlling the main propulsion systems, water systems,Purifiers,Air compressors,Sewage Treatment Plant,Fresh water Generator, actively involving in bunkering operation,Record keeping of fuel tanks sounding as instructed by chief engineer and anything else tasked to them from up in the chain of command.
+Generally speaking, third assistant engineers are tasked with controlling the main propulsion systems, water systems, purifiers, air compressors, sewage treatment plant, fresh water generator, actively involving in bunkering operation, record keeping of fuel tanks sounding as instructed by chief engineer and anything else tasked to them from up in the chain of command.
 A third assistant engineer (fourth engineer) is part of the engine company’s chain of command.
 The top of this chain of command is the Chief engineer (or first engineer), who is in command of engine room and auxiliary areas that would relate.
 Then comes the first assistant engineer, or second engineer, second assistant engineer (third engineer, and then the third assistant engineer, or fourth engineer.
 These are the officers within the engine company of a standard ship.

 The third assistant engineer is in charge of keeping the plant in operation, with command being passed down and being delegated by whomever is on watch.
 They are trained to be competent in a wide variety of fields such as HVAC (heating, ventilation, and air conditioning), electronics, hydraulics, engine room auxiliary machinery and the operation and maintenance of both steam and diesel propulsion plants.
 Duties will vary from ship to ship, but the Fourth Engineer is expected to handle tasks in all areas of the ship.
 As with all seafarers, the third assistant engineer is an integral part of the emergency response with critical technical knowledge.

 Training

-The rank of third assistant engineer can be earned by one of two ways, either through training and an approved cadetship program or by advancing from a engine room rating, colloquially termed hawsepiping.
+The rank of third assistant engineer can be earned by one of two ways, either through training and an approved cadetship program or by advancing from an engine room rating, colloquially termed hawsepiping.
 Both tracks require the individual to complete specific training in order to meet the requirements set out by STCW Convention.

 Engineer officers, as with all merchant seaman, are required to complete basic safety training.
 This may include training in Firefighting, Damage control, First Aid, and survival.